ponsatcnam/coq-coercion-graph/README.md

-This is an just a small experiment to learn coq plugins.
+This is  just a small experiment to learn coq plugins.

 ## Drawing Coercion graph